skills/review-pull-requests/.github/steps/2-assign-yourself.md

 _Great job opening that pull request! :wave:_

-**What is a _pull request review_?**: Reviewing a pull request is an opportunity to examine another contributor's changes and give them feedback.
-It's an awesome opportunity to learn more about how the project works and how others solve problems.

-The best way to get a review is to ask for one.
-On GitHub, you can ask someone to review a pull request by assigning them as a reviewer or assignee.
-If you are not ready for review, consider [creating a draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instead.
+#### What is an assignee?

+A **pull request assignee** is the person (or persons) most familiar with the the proposed changes.
+It's a simple mechanism for keeping track of who to contact for questions.

 ### :keyboard: Activity: Assign yourself

-1. Open the pull request you just created.
+1. If not on the created pull request, navigate back to it.

-1. Under **Assignees** on the right side of the screen, add yourself.
+1. On the right side, under **Assignees**, click the **assign yourself** text.

-   Because you created the pull request, you can't assign yourself as a reviewer, but feel free to assign a friend as a reviewer instead to see how it works :smile:

-1. With the pull request assigned, Mona will check your progress then prepare and share the next steps.
+1. After assigning yourself, Mona will check your progress and share the next steps.